-- 4.6 If you or the University are concerned about your health or wellbeing, we encourage you to talk to someone about this such as a trusted friend and/or parent/guardian or the Students You can also talk to SU Advice which is part of the University of Essex Students' Union for independent and impartial advice. - 4.7 All students involved in this procedure have the right to be accompanied by a fellow student, a member of staff, disability advisor or a representative of SU Advice or the Students' Union at any meetings conducted as part of this policy.
+- 4.7 If you or the University are concerned about your health or wellbeing, we encourage you to talk to someone about this such as a trusted friend and/or parent/guardian or the Student Wellbeing and Inclusivity Service (SWIS).
+You can also talk to SU Advice which is part of the University of Essex Students' Union for independent and impartial advice. - 4.8 All students involved in this procedure have the right to be accompanied by a member of staff, or a representative of SU Advice or the Students' Union at any meetings conducted as part of this policy.
 You may not bring anyone to a meeting who is not a member of the University unless this has been agreed as a reasonable adjustment.
 Whoever accompanies you must not be involved directly in any incidents or alleged behaviour that may have led to you being considered under this procedure and as this is not a criminal process, legal representatives are not permitted to be present at any stage.

-5. Study and Wellbeing Intervention Stages Stage 1 - Initial Support
+5. Study and Wellbeing Intervention Stages

+Stage one - Initial Support

-- 5.1 When a member of staff identifies concerns about your health or wellbeing and/or the wellbeing of the people around you as a result of your actions and/or behaviour, you may be invited to an Initial Support Meeting.
-Appendix 3 provides a stage 1 template letter for reference. - 5.2 An Initial Support Meeting is intended to identify what you and we need to do to help you to continue to study effectively when there are concerns. - 5.3 We will write to you via email (to your University email address) to invite you to a meeting and inform you of the purpose of the meeting.
+- When a member of staff identifies concerns about your health or wellbeing and/or the wellbeing of the people around you as a result of your actions and/or behaviour, you may be invited to an Initial Support Meeting. - 5.2 An Initial Support Meeting is intended to identify what you and we need to do to help you to continue to study effectively when there are concerns. - 5.3 We will write to you via email (to your university email address) to invite you to a meeting and inform you of the purpose of the meeting.
 This would ordinarily be a member of staff within the academic Department/School with primary responsibility and/or knowledge of you (e.g. your personal tutor or Department/School Manager, and/or your supervisor/Graduate Director if you are a PGR student) together with the Departmental Disability Liaison Officer (if applicable).
 However, if the concerns arise outside of the teaching environment, then the Student Wellbeing and Inclusivity Service should take the lead, in consultation with your Department/School.
-Should a member of staff require advice or guidance on this they should contact the Head of Student Wellbeing and Inclusivity.
-Stage 1 is to understand your needs and to refer to the Student Wellbeing and Inclusivity Service to put the support in place. - 5.4 You will normally be given at least 3 days' notice.
+Should a member of staff require advice or guidance on this they should contact the Study and Wellbeing Intervention Manager.
+Stage one is to understand your needs and to refer to the Student Wellbeing and Inclusivity Service to put the support in place.

+You will normally be given at least three working days' notice.
 When invited to this meeting, we would encourage you to contact SU Advice who can support you and talk you through how the policy works, including how meetings take place.